InsightDev/SRCNN-keras/README.md

 |         | 4x    | 26.00   | 27.50       |             |

 ### Trick
 The resize function in python is different from Matlab.
 So far, only using the bicubic of Matlab could achieve the best PSNR score, because it has anti-aliasing function.
 Please take a look at this [link](https://www.reddit.com/r/MachineLearning/comments/6vdo51/p_matlab_bicubic_imresize_implemented_in_python).
+Origin - Bicubic(resize with cv2) - Bicubic(resize with PIL)

 ### Other